IgniteUI/igniteui-docfx/en/components/grids_templates/cell-editing.md

 Main benefits of the above approach include:

 - Constant edit mode: typing while a cell is selected will immediately enter it in edit mode with the value typed, replacing the existing one
-- Enter navigation: pressing enter will not only confirm the value in any cell in edit mode, but navigate to the bottom cell instead, rather than the next one in the record as tab would
+- `Enter`/ `Shift+Enter` navigation: pressing enter will not only confirm the value in any cell in edit mode, but navigate to the top or bottom cell instead, rather than the next one in the record as tab would
-- Should grouping be enabled, enter will navigate you to the next cell skipping all group headers.
+- Should grouping, master detail or any other feature adding headers as records is enabled, enter will navigate you to the next editable cell skipping all headers.
 Cycling quickly trough the values has neever been easier

 ## CRUD operations